erizov/Professor/semester_4/lecture_17_performance/caching/README.md

 7. What are the most common mistakes when implementing Caching?
 8. How would you test your Caching implementation?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization